Johnny Hotshot Tuscadero (Johnny Mincks) – Arizona

 Lee Anderson – Arizona

-Lee Anderson is an Educational Living History Re-enactor residing in Arizona.
+Lee Anderson is an Educational Living History re-enactor residing in Arizona.
 Through his hsitoric roles, Lee takes you back to relive Arizona’s Territorial Days.
-Watch and learn as this working cowboy and his horse, Dusty, perform in Living History.
+Watch and learn as this working cowboy and his horse, Concho, perform in Living History.
 Throughout his life, Lee has nurtured his affinity for early southwestern U.S. History, antique firearms, western clothing, and horses and their training.
-Additionally, over the years, he’s developed skills in metal fabrication, leatherwork and woodworking, that lend themselves to making much of his equipment and replicas of historic clothing himself.
+Additionally, over the years, he’s developed skills in metal fabrication, leather work and woodworking, that lend themselves to making much of his equipment and replicas of historic clothing himself.
 His horsemanship talent took him to the national competition level.
 Most recently as Executive Director of the Pioneer Living History Village, he helped establish it as a true living history museum.

 Lee began promoting the National Day of the Cowboy long before he became an official spokesperson, so we’re especially pleased to have him join us in this capacity.